Matchstic/libwidgetinfo/lib/Middleware/docs/markdown/native-js.md

 ### `toLocaleTimeString`

-To support 24- versus 12-hour time, the `toLocaleTimeString` function on `Date` objects has been hooked to automatically request 12-hour time if `api.system.isTwentyFourHourTimeEnabled` is `true`.
+To support 24- versus 12-hour time, the `toLocaleTimeString` function on `Date` objects has been hooked to automatically request 12-hour time if `api.system.isTwentyFourHourTimeEnabled` is `false`.

-To disable this behaviour, you need to use it like follows:
+If you want to disable this behaviour, you can do the following:

 ```js
 var date = new Date();
 var timestring = date.toLocaleTimeString(undefined, { 'no12HourHook': true, ... /* any other options */ });
 ```

+In most cases, you won't need to do this, and instead can use `toLocaleTimeString` normally.